Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 So here is what to look for in the easiest fish to care for in a bowl:

-Betta fish, which has a unique organ called labyrinth, is one kind of fish that can survive such low-oxygen environments.
+Betta fish, which has a unique organ called the Labyrinth, is one kind of fish that can survive such low-oxygen environments.
 The labyrinth helps with breathing atmospheric air which allows the Betta to gulp in oxygen directly from the water surface.

 Any fish bowl with a capacity of under 3 gallons is not recommended for keeping live fish.